-YEDIS connection Issues
+YEDIS API connection issues

-1. Are YugabyteDB processes running?
+Are YugabyteDB processes running?

-First, ensure that the expected YugabyteDB processes on the current node.
-At a minimum, the tserver process needs to be running to be able to connect to this node with a Redis client or application.
+You should ensure that the expected YugabyteDB processes are on the current node.
+At a minimum, the YB-TServer process needs to be running to be able to connect to this node with a Redis client or application.

-2. Is the Redis-compatible YEDIS API running?
+Is the Redis-compatible YEDIS API running?

 lsof -i :6379

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN)